Dave completes his RYA Day Skipper course in the sunny North Ionian

 Over the next few hours we each had a turn taking the helm, listening to Cactus’s very detailed instructions and practising our rope work as we made steady progress towards Sayaidha.

-We arrived at our destination at around 5pm and Charli was again put in charge of getting us into the harbour.
+We arrived at our destination at around 5pm and Charli was again put in charge of getting us into the marina.
 Sayaidha has an extremely tight entrance and she negotiated it like a pro.
 After getting us moored up stern to against the quay and the boat put to bed it was time to watch the sun go down with a few well-deserved beers in hand.
 What a day.

 Navigating the North Ionian